mixmastamyk/e2/readme.rst

 ~~~~~~~~~~~~

 Enabled by default,
-this one signals missing variables by returning None.
+this one signals non-existent variables by returning None.
 It allows one to easily test for a variable and not have to worry about
 catching exceptions.
 If the variable is not set,